-An important point which should be noted is that in the current study, the modelling of starch hydrolysis was investigated at 310 K and 333 K. Firstly, it is related to the potential use of porcine pancreas α -amylase in health food medicine and medical diagnostics.
-Secondly, the obtained results would be useful for the process of saccharification of starch.
+An important point which should be noted is that in the current study, the modelling of the starch hydrolysis was investigated at 310 K and 333 K. Firstly, it is related to the potential use of porcine pancreas α -amylase in health food medicine and medical diagnostics.
+Secondly, www.czasopisma.pan.pl the obtained results would be useful for the process of saccharification starch.